History of Cork Public Museum

 As the Second World War raged across Europe, a group of enthusiastic and influential Cork people came together in 1942 with the aim of establishing a public museum in Cork.
 This endeavour sparked to life following a successful historical exhibition held during March 1942 in the offices of the Cork Examiner on St. Patrick Street.
 The exhibition covered the political history of Ireland between 1798 to 1921 and was designed to “reveal to the younger generation the long reaching roots which fed the tree that blossomed in glory during Easter Week 1916”.
 The success of this exhibition highlighted the appetite and interest amongst Cork people for the “tangible remains of their nation, county and city”.

-(Left) Cork Public Museum was officially opened on April 4th 1945 by the Minister of Posts & Telegraphs, P J LIttle.
+(Left) and (right) Cork Public Museum was officially opened on April 4th 1945 by the Minister of Posts & Telegraphs, P. J. LIttle.
 Note the boarded up windows where the headquarters of the Air Raid Precaution in Cork was based during the Emergency.

 Between 1945-1963, Cork Public Museum was managed by UCC in collaboration with Cork Corporation and Cork County Council.
-The Corporation provided the building in Fitzgerald Park and funded operations, while UCC paid the wages of the curator, M J O’Kelly, who was also Professor of Archaeology at the college.
+The Corporation provided the building in Fitzgerald Park and funded operations, while UCC paid the wages of the curator, M. J. O’Kelly, Professor of Archaeology at the college.
 Cork County Council made an annual contribution to the upkeep of the museum’s collections.
-This arrangement remained in place until 1963 when the museum came under the full control of the local authority.
+This arrangement remained in place until 1963, when the museum came under the full control of the local authority.

 Throughout the latter half of the twentieth century, Cork Public Museum continued to put on exhibitions and to host educational events about Cork’s past.
-Under all its curators, the museum has always placed importance on telling Cork’s story to both its citizens and visitors to the city.
+Under its various curators, the museum has always placed an emphasis on telling Cork’s story to both its citizens, and to visitors to the city.